 Two Binary Number Coding Systems

-PBC and CGC are related by the following Exclusive OR operation.
+PBC and CGC are related by Exclusive OR operation as follows.

 In BPCS-Steganography embedding operation is executed after the vessel image has been transformed from PBC to CGC.
 This is because CGC is better than PBC in producing a "better looking (or, blocking-less)" stego image.
 The reason is as follows.